 Formal methods for robotics.
-In the past few years, formal verification techniques, such as model checking has been extensively used for analysis and control of robotic mission specification and planning.
+In the past few years, formal verification techniques, such as model checking, have been extensively used to analyze and control robotic mission specifications and planning.
+This project explores security- and privacy-aware motion planning using SMT-based model checking.
 Model checking is indeed an unavoidable part of designing safety-critical systems.
-However, formal verification of important properties of a given system using model checking does not guarantee that the system will behave as expected during the runtime operation which falls under the scope of runtime verification.
-Runtime verification is a lightweight verification technique that checks whether a run of a system satisfies or violates a given correctness property.
-In this project, we are investigating a novel formal robotic mission requirement specification language and algorithms techniques for monitoring mission requirements at runtime.
+However, formal verification of important properties of a given system using model checking does not guarantee that the system will behave as expected during the runtime operation, which falls under the scope of runtime verification.
+Runtime verification is a lightweight verification technique that checks whether a system’s run satisfies or violates a given correctness property.
+In this project, we also investigate a novel formal robotic mission requirement specification language and algorithms for monitoring mission requirements at runtime.
 See our IEEE RA-L paper for more details.

 Fault tolerant, secure and energy-efficient ML/AI hardware.
-To date, many energy-aware solutions such as approximate computing, neuromorphic computing have been proposed to address the energy constraints of edge AI devices.
-However, they are vulnerable to many reliability (e.g., permanent, and transient faults) and security threats (e.g., adversarial attacks).
+To date, many energy-aware solutions, such as approximate computing and neuromorphic computing, have been proposed to address the energy constraints of edge AI devices.
+However, they are vulnerable to many reliability (e.g., permanent and transient faults) and security threats (e.g., adversarial attacks).
 Approximate computing-based DL algorithms relax the abstraction with near-perfect accuracy for energy efficiency in error-resilient applications.
-Since approximate computing has an error-inducing nature, there is a pent-up need of exploiting the vulnerabilities of approximate DNNs (AxDNNs) against the reliability and security threats.
-Recently, we noticed that tuning either the reliability, energy efficiency, or robustness knob can affect each other.
+Since approximate computing has an error-inducing nature, there is a pent-up need to exploit the vulnerabilities of approximate DNNs (AxDNNs) against reliability and security threats.
+Recently, we noticed that tuning the reliability, energy efficiency, or robustness knob can affect each other.
 This project aims to develop techniques for developing energy, reliability, and robustness-aware AI hardware for safety-critical applications.
 See our DATE 2022, ISQED 2021, and IOLTS 2020 papers for more details.

 Cybersecurity issues in virtual reality (VR) applications..
 Social Virtual Reality Learning Environment (VRLE) technologies offer a new medium for flexible learning environments with geo-distributed users.
-Social VRLE is deployed on networked systems that need to be properly designed for performance and resilience to prevent and mitigate unique cyber attacks (e.g., immersion attacks such as occlusion attack and Chaperone file attack) and fault scenarios (e.g., network faults).
-The consequences of ill-suited design makes it vulnerable to security breaches and privacy leakage attacks that significantly impact users.
-Specifically, poor design as well as security and privacy attacks can cause disruption of user immersive experience and may lead to ‘cybersickness’.
-Hence, ensuring the security, privacy, and safety (SPS) is critical to enable safe and effective student learning activities in social VRLEs.
+Social VRLE is deployed on networked systems that need to be correctly designed for performance and resilience to prevent and mitigate unique cyber attacks (e.g., immersion attacks such as occlusion attacks and Chaperone file attacks) and fault scenarios (e.g., network faults).
+The consequences of ill-suited design make it vulnerable to security breaches and privacy leakage attacks that significantly impact users.
+Specifically, poor design and security and privacy attacks can cause disruption of user immersive experience and may lead to ‘cybersickness’.
+Hence, ensuring security, privacy, and safety (SPS) is critical to enabling safe and effective student learning activities in social VRLEs.
 In this project, we aim to investigate a transformative co-design of learning and resilient aspects of social VRLEs.
 See our IEEE TDSC 2021, FiCloud 2021, CCNC 2020, and CCNC 2019 papers for more detail.